Irish Guards: Second World War

 During the Second World War, the regiment fought in Norway, France, North Africa, Italy, Belgium, Netherlands and Germany.
 The regiment first saw combat during the Norwegian Campaign.
 Following a challenging sea voyage to Norway, the 1st Battalion arrived in May 1940 and fought for two days at the town of Pothus before they were forced to retreat.
 The Irish Guards conducted a fighting withdrawal and served as the Allied rearguard.

-The Battalion was evacuated along with the rest of the expeditionary force in June.
-While the 1st Battalion was fighting in Norway, the 2nd Battalion was deployed to the Hook of Holland to cover the evacuation of the Dutch Royal Family and Government in May 1940.
+The battalion was evacuated along with the rest of the expeditionary force in June.
+While the 1st Battalion was fighting in Norway, the 2nd Battalion was deployed to the Hook of Holland to cover the evacuation of the Dutch royal family and Government in May 1940.
 The 2nd Battalion was then deployed to France and ordered to defend the port of Boulogne.
 The guardsmen held out against overwhelming odds for three days, buying valuable time for the Dunkirk Evacuation, before they were evacuated themselves.
-In November 1942, during the Second World War, Jean, Grand Duke of Luxembourg joined the British Army as a volunteer in the Irish Guards.
+In November 1942, Jean, Grand Duke of Luxembourg joined the British Army as a volunteer in the Irish Guards.

 In March 1943 the 1st Battalion landed, with the rest of the 24th Guards Brigade, in Tunisia, to fight in the final stages of the campaign in North Africa.
-The Battalion saw extensive action while fighting through Tunisia and was subsequently deployed to the Italian Front in December of that year.
-The Battalion took part in the Anzio landings on 22 January 1944.
+The battalion saw extensive action while fighting through Tunisia and was subsequently deployed to the Italian Front in December of that year.
+The battalion took part in the Anzio landings on 22 January 1944.
 They also participated in the fierce fighting around the Allied beachhead and suffered severe casualties fighting off a German counterattack at Campoleone after which the depleted battalion was returned to the UK in April.

 The Irish Guards returned to France in June 1944 when the 2nd and 3rd Battalions took part in the Normandy Campaign.
 Both battalions served as part of the Guards Armoured Division and took part in the attempt to capture Caen as part of Operation Goodwood.
 They also saw action in the Mont Pincon area.
 On 29 August, the 3rd Battalion crossed the Seine and began the advance into Belgium with the rest of the Guards Armoured Division towards Brussels.

 The Irish Guards were part of the ground force of Operation Market Garden, 'Market' being the airborne assault and 'Garden' the ground attack.
 The Irish Guards led the vanguard of XXX Corps in their advance towards Arnhem, which was the objective of the British 1st Airborne Division, furthest from XXX Corps' start line.
 The Corps crossed the Belgian-Dutch border, advancing from Neerpelt on 17 September but the Irish Guards encountered heavy resistance which slowed the advance.
-Following the conclusion of Market Garden, the Irish Guards remained in the Netherlands until taking part in the Allied advance into Germany and seeing heavy action during the Rhineland Campaign with Guardsman Edward Charlton winning the final Victoria Cross to be awarded in the European theatre.
+Following the conclusion of Market Garden, the Irish Guards remained in the Netherlands until taking part in the Allied advance into Germany and seeing heavy action during the Rhineland Campaign with Guardsman Edward Charlton earning the final Victoria Cross to be awarded in the European theatre.